 I’m absolutely certain that a person with average skills could make something comparable to the Larabar in his or her kitchen.
 But the PowerBar?
 Not so much.

 (Since I originally wrote this post, General Mills bought Lara and started introducing new varieties — including “natural flavors” in some of them.
 The “Uber” bars also used brown rice syrup, which is a concentrated sugar that you probably couldn’t make at home.
-However, they’ve since “retired” the Uber bars, and it looks like all of their products once again pass the Kitchen Test.
-Hooray!)
+However, they’ve since “retired” the Uber bars, and it looks like most of their products once again pass the Kitchen Test.
+Since last year, though, they introduced a “Protein” line that includes pea protein, so those wouldn’t pass the test.)

 Eating out is probably the hardest part of the challenge.
 Since you don’t know the ingredients, you just have to do the best you can.
 Some dishes are more likely to pass the kitchen test.
 Here are some strategies I use — if you have other suggestions, please share them in the comments: